The loop body is the easy part. Termination is the part that determines whether your agent ships or pages oncall at 3am.

 "name": "search_orders",

-"description": "Search for orders by user email or order ID",
+"Search for orders by user email OR order ID.
+Returns a list of orders "

 "parameters": {